 It is possible to visit Glacier National Park almost any time of year.
 But, if you want to experience the Going to the Sun Road and some of the more popular hikes, visiting between July and September is best.

-Check the weather as it can snow almost anytime.
+Check the weather as it can snow anytime.
 Also, if you want to stay inside the park, reservations must be made many months in advance (if not one year!)

 Where to stay when visiting Glacier National Park